Skip to main content

 6. Prolactin ∞ Elevated prolactin levels can suppress the HPG axis, leading to low testosterone and libido.
 It is an important marker to check, especially in cases of secondary hypogonadism.

 By analyzing these markers in concert, a clinician can tailor a protocol that addresses the root cause of the imbalance.
-For example, a man with high SHBG and low might benefit from strategies to lower SHBG, in addition to or instead of direct testosterone replacement.
+For example, a man with high SHBG and low free testosterone might benefit from strategies to lower SHBG, in addition to or instead of direct testosterone replacement.

 Testosterone Replacement Therapy Protocols